handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 ## Control sorting programmatically

-Control rows sorting at runtime by using Handsontable's API.
+Control sorting at runtime by using Handsontable's API.

 ::: only-for react